 Gerber, Alan and Green, Donald (2012) Field Experiments.
 WW Norton

-This course (PhD and Masters level) introduces students to the statistics of causal inference.
+This course (graduate level) introduces students to the statistics of causal inference.
 The objective is to learn how to make and evaluate causal claims.
 It starts with randomized experiments and then discusses techniques for learning about effects from observational data.
 In addition to experiments, the focus is on four main techniques of causal inference: - Covariate adjustment via regression and matching - Instrumental variables - Difference-in-differences - Regression discontinuity design By the end of the course, students should be able to apply each of these methods and critically evaluate research based on them.
 Students apply the techniques in lab sessions, and the main software package we use for teaching is R.

 Political Economy (ZSEM)

 In this masters level course I cover advanced concepts of public choice theory and positive political economy.
 The course is focused on helping the students understand the big picture behind policy formation, the political process and their effect on the real economy.
 Topics include voting, models of electoral competition, the principal agent problem in politics, electoral accountability, optimal size of taxation, redistribution and government spending, interest groups and lobbying, the logic of collective action, and the role of institutions in economic development and policy-making.
 In addition to the technically advanced master level module, there is a light option of the course available for fourth year undergraduates and summer school students.
-The course is fully taught in English.

 Principles of Economics (ZSEM)